Hours:

 Twisting rotate the diopter.
 In this case the right focused in the most.
 So the left needs to be dialed out slightly.
 After rotating until sharply focused then .....

-tighten your holddowns.
+tighten lightly your holddowns.
 You will notice that the L is now in a different position.
 If your eyepieces have a good optical center it should not matter.
 But if you find that you do not get as comfortable a collimation simply ........

 So you may feel as though the above instructions represent an oversimplification of diopter use, but for the few who have a slightly harder time merging images it can make all the difference in the world.
-If you have standard step-downs with thumb holddowns.
+If you have standard step-downs with thumb screw holddowns.
 Always align the holddowns straight up so that the eyepieces are both nudged in the same direction.
-Below is a little more information for those who may eyepieces any collimation issues.
+Below is a little more information for those who may have collimation issues.

 So if you ever have a problem.
 You may want to refer to this page for the following checklist.